Options vs. Stocks: Key Takeaways

 A put option contract gives the owner the option to sell stock at a predetermined price before a set expiration date.

-Using our previous example, a put option contract would allow you to sell a house at a predetermined price before the expiration.
+Using the same example, a put option contract would allow you to sell a house at a predetermined price before the expiration.
 No matter what happens to housing prices in the future, the buyer can sell their home for the price determined in the contract.

-No matter which type of trading you prefer, there’s always risk involved.
+No matter which type of trading you prefer, there’s always risk.

-Whether you’re trading options vs. stocks, it’s important to understand the risks involved and to assess your risk management before you begin trading.
+Whether you’re trading options vs. stocks, it’s important to understand the risks and assess your risk management early and often.

-Building a well-thought-out trading plan is something every trader should do on the road to becoming a more consistent trader and lowering their trading risk.
+Building a thorough trading plan is part of how you work toward becoming a more consistent trader and managing risk.

-A trader could potentially lose all of the money they paid for an options contract premium if the strike price in the contract is never reached.
+A trader could potentially lose all the premium they paid for an options contract if it never reaches the strike price.
 The value of an options contract could go to $0.

 That’s why I stay away from options trading.
-It’s not really my thing.
+It’s not my thing.

 How Much Do I Need to Start Trading Options?